 Throughout the LGBTQA+ Life website and social media pages, including Facebook, you will find ways to be involved with and become more connected to the LGBTQ and Ally communities.
 Interested in joining a lesbian, gay, bisexual, transgender, and/or queer student organization?
 How about participating in an LGBTQ mentoring program?
 Looking for an LGBTQ staff or faculty member to connect with?
 Are you an LGBTQ alum interested in reconnecting with the college?
 Regardless of what you want to do, the Office of Pluralism and Leadership is here to provide you with support and resources and to work behind-the-scenes to make Dartmouth College as accessible and as inclusive as possible for students of all gender and sexual identities.

 There are a number of educational and cultural resources available at Dartmouth College dedicated to supporting the success of LGBTQ+ students and allies.
-Community members looking for resources, community, or support, can visit the LGBTQ+ Resource Room, the Office of Pluralism and Leadership (OPAL), the Center for Gender and Student Engagement (CGSE), or make an appointment to meet with the Assistant Dean and LGBTQA Advisor, Reese C. Kelly, Ph.D.
+Community members looking for resources, community, or support, can visit the Rainbow Room, the Center for Gender and Student Engagement (CGSE), and the Office of Pluralism and Leadership (OPAL).

 LGBTQA+ students can find sexuality and gender inclusive residential, social, and public facilities across the Dartmouth campus.
-In addition to the LGBTQ+ Resource Room that serves as a resource and social space, there are also living/learning residential communities centered on the exploration and examination of gender identity and expression and LGBTQ history, politics, art, and culture.
+In addition to the LGBTQ+ Resource Room that serves as a resource and social space, there are also Living Learning Communities, residential spaces centered on the exploration and examination of gender identity and expression and LGBTQ history, politics, art, and culture.
 Coming soon is a campus map of gender-inclusive bathroom, shower, and changing facilities.